wgmyers/mal/impls/ruby-wgm/NOTES.md

 support for throw() to take a MalHashMap instead of a MalString and do something sensible with it such that it passes the tests.

+Finally we are being forced to fix our dodgy MalHashMap implementation.
+Until now this has been stored internally as an array, and added to with 'push'.
+Not only this, but MalHashMaps inherit from MalList, so is_a?(MalList) returns true on them.
+Time to fix this, use a Ruby hash internally, expose some functions to make the implementation of contains? and get work, and see what breaks from earlier tests.
+We should also enforce only strings/keywords as keys.

 ## Step 8 (2021-05-08)